Victoria Lines Malta Walking Trail – The Most Scenic Hiking Route

-Victoria Lines Malta
+Victoria Lines history

 The 12km long Victoria Lines Malta trail runs along the top of a natural geographical barrier in Malta known as the Great Fault.